meghnakshk/Analytics-Portfolio/final-project-part-one.md

 <img src="08.jpg" width="400" height="400"/>
 <img src="09.jpg" width="400" height="400"/>
 <img src="10.jpg" width="400" height="400"/>

+The main idea that the story wants to convey is that old refrigerators consume significant amounts of energy in the United States, and by the end of the presentation I urge people to discard/ replace their old refrigerators.

+The sketches start broad, with the consumption of energy in buildings.
+The second and the third sketch shows the percentage of energy consumption by appliances in buildings and by refrigerators respectively.
+The fourth sketch shows the number of 20+ year old refrigerators in the country used as primary refrigerating, secondaary refrigrating and freezzing devices in the United States.
+The next of drawings are infograms that convey the amount of energy consumed by one refrigerator, by all the 20+ year old refrierators, and their respective carbon emissions.
+The next couple of drawings show how the old refrigerators are distributed and urges the audience to exchange their refrigerators and provides links to the government rebate finder and energy star refrigerator portfolio.

 # The data
 The data source for this project is going to be U.S Energy Information Agency's survey called "Residential Energy Consumption Survey (RECS) 2020".
 This dataset is available on EIA's website.
 Additionally I will be using Energy Star's savings calculator, LLNL's enerrgy flows diagram (2020) and, U.S Environmental Protection Agency's (U.S EPA) Greenhousegas Equivalencies calcultor to get some information on energy usage, and carbon emissions.
 These are publicly available datasets.
 A link to these datasets are listen in the table below.